klvoje/adePEM/README.md

 The package includes functions to simulate datasets, calculate summary statistics and plot results.

-The manuscript where the `adePEM` package is presented is currebntly in press in Methods in Ecology and Evolution:
+The manuscript where the `adePEM` package is presented is in press in Methods in Ecology and Evolution:
 Assessing adequacy of models of phyletic evolution in the fossil record.
 Voje, K.L.
 Methods in Ecology and Evoluton. https://besjournals.onlinelibrary.wiley.com/doi/abs/10.1111/2041-210X.13083

 The methods for assessing adequacy of the stasis model were first described in the paper: Model adequacy and microevolutionary explanations for stasis in the fossil record.
 Voje, K.L., Starrfelt, J., and Liow, L.H.
 The American Naturalist.
 191:509-523. (http://www.journals.uchicago.edu/doi/10.1086/696265).